Private Clarence Sydney Baxter

 · Medical Treatment – Those wounded or sick received care in field hospitals or were evacuated to rear areas for recovery.

 Life between battles was often physically demanding, but it provided brief moments of normalcy and camaraderie before returning to combat.
-Clarence was sick in hospital, no details on 19h April but discharged on 20th
+Jack was sick in hospital, no details on 19h April but discharged on 20th

 THE BATTLE OF BULLECOURT APRIL AND MAY 1917